 - Harvey Milk

-The Milk Block gets its name from the late great Harvey Milk.
-We’re fittingly located right off of Harvey Milk Boulevard, which claimed its stake along 900 South back in May of 2016, a landmark event for the state of Utah and the city of Salt Lake.
+The origin of the Milk Block’s name is twofold as it gets its title from the late great Harvey Milk himself, and also thanks to the block’s location being on the corner of 400 east and Harvey Milk Blvd.
+The boulevard claimed its stake along 900 South back in May of 2016 — a landmark event for the state of Utah and the city of Salt Lake.
 One that marked a turning point and signaled progress.
 An event that required a willingness to open up to each other, reach across the aisle, and agree that all humans from all walks of life should be welcomed and celebrated.

 Since then, Salt Lake has seen vast growth in size, in culture, in diversity, and in perspective with still further to go and much more in store.
-We see ourselves as and hope to be a component of the continued growth and progress of our city.
+We hope to be and see ourselves as a component of the continued growth and progress of our city.

 Our project also took inspiration from one of Harvey’s speeches, which occurred in San Francisco’s Castro District, where he stood upon a stoop and passionately expressed his belief in building community one neighborhood at a time.

 While we honor all that he fought and stood for, it was in that spirit that the Milk Block strives to build community one block at a time.
-A compassionate community that practices our core values: inclusivity, equality, and diversity.
+A compassionate community that practices the values of kindness and supporting local.

 The Milk Block is a place where everyone can gather and share in our favorite aspects of the human experience: eating, drinking, shopping, and being together.